How to Do Low Heart Rate Running + 5 Tips To Get It Right

 #1: Put Speedwork On Hold

-When you first start low heart rate training, you’re supposed to stop all speed workouts because every single training run is supposed to be performed at or below your target maximum heart rate.
+When you first start low heart rate training, you’re supposed to stop all speed workouts because every single workout is supposed to be performed at or below your target maximum heart rate.

 After a couple of months, as long as you are progressing and improving on your MAF tests, you can re-introduce speed workouts using the 80/20 rule.